tuanisworkingonsomeprojects/venvgen/README.md

 - 2.0.0: Windows user now can use the program properly (not fully tested, may cause unexpected bug)

 # Developer Note
-- Software compatibility with these Operating Systems: MacOS, Window.
+- Software compatibility with these Operating Systems: MacOS, Windows.
 (Linux is not tested or tried to run yet).
+- Python version compatibility: Python 3.12.3. (lower version will yield error since the f-string format does not work, this may be fixed in the future).

+# Note for Windows Users
+- Please install the package on to your main python environment, as the numpy in the virtual environment has undetermined behaviours and cannot be fixed.
+I will try to find a way to work around.
+Until then, please use `pip install venvgen` on your main environment.
+- Ensure that the library and the main python environment is correctly added to your PATH (environment variable).